a-r-r-o-w/finetrainers/docs/dataset/README.md

 # Dataset

-TODO(aryan): requires rewrite.
-Also need to handle `caption_column` correctly.
-Need ot mention that `file_name` is a must for CSV/JSON/JSONL formats for `datasets` to be able to map correctly.

 ## Training Dataset Format

 Dataset loading format support is very limited at the moment.
 This will be improved in the future.
 For now, we support the following formats: